pyvec/naucse.python.cz/lessons/git-en/basics/index.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-*„On branch master”* refers to so called branches, we'll get back to that later.
+*“On branch master”* refers to so called branches, we'll get back to that later.
-*„Initial commit”* means that there is no revision stored yet.
+*“Initial commit”* means that there is no revision stored yet.
-And *„nothing to commit”* says that there are no files to be saved and versioned in the directory.
+And *“nothing to commit”* says that there are no files to be saved and versioned in the directory.

-## První revize
+## First revision

-Teď si zkus do Gitu něco přidat!

-Vytvoř soubor `basnicka.txt` a napiš do něj
-nějakou básničku.
-Měla by mít aspoň pět řádků, ať pak máme s čím pracovat.
-Pak zkus znovu `git status`: Git oznámí,
-že v adresáři je soubor, o kterém ještě „neví“.
+Try adding something to Git now!

+Create a new file `poem.txt` and write a short poem inside.
+It should span at least five lines so that we have enough to work with.
+Then, try executing `git status` again: Git reports that there is a new
+file in the directory and that it isn't managed by Git yet.

 <!-- XXX: Color coding! -->